 - Patient health history (Physical, Environmental, Social, Emotional, Mental and Spiritual)

 - Structure and Function (Anatomy, Physiology, Biomechanics, Pathology)

 - Movement Patterns (Neurological, Brain)

-Training and experience teaches one that some 'tools' are better for structural changes.
-A McTimoney Chiropractor can treat the whole body and the technique works well on the structure.
-Functional issues are often treated with Sports Massage and types of Remedial Massage.
-There are many other soft tissue techniques including Gua Sha, Dry Needling (medical acupuncture) and Myofascial Release.
-Function and structure are both related and one affects the other and vice versa.
-Correct movement patterns need to be relearnt after treatment, to help prevent further issues.
-It is normal to give a patient prescriptive exercises to do as part of the treatment.
-Patients' need to follow any aftercare advice to gain the best results.
-As a general rule, patients' should see or feel some benefit within the first three or less treatments.
-If one has not seen any benefit in this time, then the chances are the therapist is not right for you.
-No two professionals are the same, due to individual interests and training.
+Training and experience teaches that some 'tools' are better for structural changes.
+McTimoney Chiropractors tend to treat the whole body, and the method works well on the structure.
+Functional issues involve soft tissues and respond well to an appropriate remedy such as Sports Massage therapy and types of Advanced Remedial Massage.
+Other such soft tissue techniques include, Gua Sha, IASTM, Dry Needling (medical acupuncture) and Myofascial Release, Neuromuscular Technique (NMT), Muscle Energy Technique (MET) and Positional Release Technique (PRT).
+Function and structure are both related, as one part affects the next and vice versa.
+Correct movements subsequently then need to be relearnt after an intervention, to help prevent further problems.
+It is normal to give a patient prescriptive exercises to do as part of the aftercare advice.
+Patients need to follow any aftercare advice to gain the best results.
+As a general rule, patients should see or feel some benefit within the first three or fewer treatments.
+If there is no improvement in this time, the therapist is probably not right for you.
+No two professionals are the same, due to individual interests, training, experience and skills.